-Its new - and just beginning, but we hope it's a place for Street Arts professionals to chat to each other about performing outdoors.
+This is new, but we hope it's a place for outdoor Arts professionals to chat to each other about performing outdoors.
 And it could even build up to be a crowd sourced wiki telling the untold story of great British Street Theatre and Outdoor Arts...

 48 hrs of inspiration, creation and fun, a chance for a wide range of Street Arts professionals to gather - 20-22 March 2015 at 101 Creation Space, Greenham Common, Newbury.